k4rt3r/GtaVScripts/README.md

 -  By the way to anyone who ask's about the stand script, is not entire mine, there is actually in credits every single person who i taked code from and who helped me with this.
 ## Last Kiddions update: 2/02/2023
 ## Last Stand update: 2/02/2023

+##Can't find original repo to give creds/fork.
+Would be glad to recognize the author/s